custom-components/feedparser/README.md

 # sensor.feedparser
-RSS feed custom component for Home Assistant
+RSS feed custom component for Home Assistant which can be used in conjunction with the custom Lovelace [list-card](https://github.com/custom-cards/list-card)

 To get started put `/custom_components/sensor/feedparser.py` here:
 `<config directory>/custom_components/sensor/feedparser.py`